-- 1. Define and identify the different mindsets and their impact on instruction. - 2.
-Define and identify personal mindsets. - 3.
-Develop structures that support Growth Mindsets in all disciplines. - 4.
-This seminar strongly emphasizes how a Growth Mindset directly correlates to the Colorado Teacher Rubric's Learning Environment and Intentional Planning elements.
+Teachers will learn to define and identify the different mindsets and their impact on instruction.
+They will also define and identify personal mindsets and develop structures that support Growth Mindsets in all disciplines.
+This seminar strongly emphasizes how a Growth Mindset directly correlates to the Learning Environment and Intentional Planning, Elements of the Colorado Teacher Rubric.